chbh-opensource/mri-on-bear-edu/docs/workshop1/intro-to-bluebear.md

   <img src="../../assets/images/workshop1/intro-to-bluebear/bluebear_gui_dropdown.png" alt="BEAR GUI" width="900" height="300">
 </p>

-Please select BlueBEAR GUI.
+Please select 'BlueBEAR GUI'.
 This will bring up a page for you to specify options for your job to start BlueBEAR GUI.
 You can leave some of these options as default.
 But please <b>change “Number of Hours” to 2</b> (our workshops will last 2 hours; for some other analysis tasks you might need more time) and make sure that the selected “BEAR Project” is `chechlmy-chbh-mricn`.
 Next click on Launch.

 <p align="center">
   <img src="../../assets/images/workshop1/intro-to-bluebear/bluebear_gui_options.png" alt="BEAR GUI Options" width="400" height="1200">